habitat-sh/habitat/www/source/docs/reference/plan-syntax.html.md

 > Note: You should use a [run hook](#plan-hooks) instead if you have complex start up behavior.

 pkg_expose
-: An array of ports this service exposes when you create a Docker image from your package.
+: Optional.
+An array of ports this service exposes when you create a Docker image from your package.

   ~~~
   pkg_expose=(80 443)